inumaisha/CG/README.md

 # CG
-OPENGL PROJECTS
-● Created a robot animation that can spin diagonally, run and jump ● Created an underwater animation including a fish that can swim around and interact with objects
+Created an underwater animation including a fish that can swim around and interact with objects